Four Tunisian parties say president has lost his legitimacy | Politics

 Four Tunisian parties say president has lost his legitimacy

+Four Tunisian parties said on Thursday that President Kais Saied has lost his legitimacy and called for an end to what they called a coup after he took control of legislative and executive powers.
+Saied said on Wednesday he would rule by decree and ignore parts of the constitution as he prepared to change the political system.

-Four Tunisian parties said on Thursday that President Kais Saied has lost his legitimacy and called for an end to what they called a "coup", after the president said he was taking control of legislative and executive powers.
+Four Tunisian parties said on Thursday that President Kais Saied has lost his legitimacy and called for an end to what they called a coup after he took control of legislative and executive powers.

-Saied declared on Wednesday he would rule by decree and ignore parts of the constitution as he prepared to change the political system.
-Attayr, Al Jouhmouri, Akef and Ettakatol parties said in a joint statement that Saied's move enshrined an absolute power monopoly.
+Saied said on Wednesday he would rule by decree and ignore parts of the constitution as he prepared to change the political system.
+Attayar, Al Jouhmouri, Akef and Ettakatol parties said in a joint statement that Saied's move enshrined an absolute power monopoly.

+Saied has held nearly total power since July 25 when he sacked the prime minister, suspended parliament and assumed executive authority citing a national emergency.
+While many Tunisians have backed him and see his actions as necessary to oust a corrupt and unpopular political elite after years of economic stagnation, his critics from across the spectrum say he is inexperienced and uncompromising.

+Thursday's opposition statement increased the pressure on him.
+Although the four parties are not the most powerful, they hold influence in the streets, especially Attayar, which was close to Saied before July 25.
+The leader of Tunisia's Islamist Ennahda party, Rached Ghannouchi, said on Wednesday that Saied's declarations meant canceling the constitution.
+The party - the biggest in parliament - would not accept that, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)